ZaparooProject/zaparoo-floppy/README.md

 6. Another way to write floppy disks (Cheap usb drives should be more than enough)
 7. (Optional) Female pin headers to easily connector the two boards.
 You can source these c.heaply on alliexpress (or if using an Adafruit Feather Board, they sell the [correct size headers](https://www.adafruit.com/product/2940) but they are more expensive).

 \* During testing, a [Adafruit Feather RP2040](https://www.adafruit.com/product/4884) was used.
 The exists some hardware bug that allows the Feather Wing to backpower the RP2040.
 As a result, if the floppy drive is powered before the microcontroller, the RP2040 will enter boot_sel mode.
+Due to this flaw, only M4 firmwares will be distributed.

 \** Many 3.5 only require a 5v supply (the documentation suggests at least 2amps).
 Check you floppy pinnout to see what your drive requires.
 You can use a 4-pin AT / ATX / IDE Molex to Berg Floppy Drive Power Cable (adafruit as sells [one](https://www.adafruit.com/product/425)) that you can use to plug into a apporpriate supply or use to solder you own barrel connectors.

-##Quick Start
+##Quick Start(For M)
 After you've soldered your boards, connect the microcontroller to your computer while holding the bootsel button (you should see a new drive connected).
 Download the latest .uf2 from the releases page and copy it to the microcontroller drive.
 Now that your board's firmware is flashed, you can connect everything to your system via the usb of your microcontroller.

+##Developer Setup
+If you want to compile from source instead
+1. Download and install the Ardunio IDE.
+2. Follow the instructions to add your board to the IDE (For the M4, see this [page](https://learn.adafruit.com/adafruit-feather-m4-express-atsamd51/setup) and this [page](https://learn.adafruit.com/adafruit-feather-m4-express-atsamd51/using-with-arduino-ide)).
+3. Install the "Adafruit_Floppy" library from the Library Maanger.
+Install any of its dependencies.